The Novel in the Age of Disintegration

 In thoughtful readings of Demons, The Adolescent, A Writer’s Diary, and The Brothers Karamazov, Holland delineates Dostoevsky’s struggle to adapt a genre to the reality of the present, with all its upheavals, while maintaining a utopian vision of Russia’s future mission.

-"Holland’s book is a must for Dostoevsky scholars as well as those with a general interest in Russian life and letters at the end of the nineteenth century." —Forum for Modern Language Studies
+"Holland’s book is a must for Dostoevsky scholars as well as for those with a general interest in Russian life and letters at the end of the nineteenth century." —Forum for Modern Language Studies

 "Holland’s treatment of tightly interconnected discourse types in Dostoevskii’s literary utopias conforms to Northrop Frye’s typology of genres.
 But rather than discussing macrostructures and their archetypal genesis, she undertakes a detailed analysis of semantic and even grammatical microstructures that characterized both Dostoevskii’s own writings and the cultural jargon of the two decades that followed the publication of the Tsar’s Emancipation Manifesto in 1861." —Slavic Review